Best Australian Prize Home Lottery Operators Compared 2026: Deaf Lottery vs Dream Home vs Endeavour

 Can I buy prize home lottery tickets online?

-What happens if I don't win—where does my ticket money go?
+What happens if I don't win?

 Do I have to pay tax on prize home winnings?